plone/documentation/docs/classic-ui/static-resources.md

 The following attributes are available for registering a static resource:

 `enabled`
 :   Whether the bundle is enabled or not.
     If it is disabled, the bundle will not be loaded.

 `jscompilation`
-:  The path to the compiled js file.
+:   The path to the compiled JavaScript file.

 `csscompilation`
-:  The path to the compiled css file.
+:   The path to the compiled CSS file.

 `depends`
 :   A list of bundles that this bundle depends on.

 `load_async`
-:  Whether the bundle should be loaded asynchronously or not. *Only JS*
+:   Whether the bundle should be loaded asynchronously or not.
+    *Only JavaScript*

 `load_defer`
-:  Whether the bundle should be loaded deferred or not. *Only JS*
+:   Whether the bundle should be loaded deferred or not.
+    *Only JavaScript*

 (classic-ui-static-resources-loading-order-label)=